habibdanesh/deepSNPs/README.md

-# An interpretable machine learning framework for detecting epistatic interactions between SNPs
+# An interpretable machine learning framework for detecting epistatic interactions between SNPs (Hackathon project)

 ## Background
 The majority of interesting phenotypes are polygenic in nature, but conventional methods for computing _sets_ of SNPs which are statistically associated with a particular phenotype are computationally intractable.
 In this project, participants will develop an open-source interpretable deep learning framework for predicting phenotypes given SNPs, and detecting epistatic interactions between these SNPs.